 Living with Neighbours

-Everyone expects to be able to live peacefully in their home, and we expect all our tenants to show consideration for others.
-We consider this to be very important, so it has been made a condition of your tenancy that you, your family and visitors do not cause a nuisance or annoyance to your neighbours or other tenants.
+Everyone expects to be able to live peacefully in their home, and we expect all our residents to show consideration for others.
+It has been made a condition of your tenancy that you, your family and visitors do not cause a nuisance or annoyance to your neighbours or other residents.

 Some of the most common matters are detailed below.
 These are the matters that can cause the most distress to you or your neighbours: